reymon359/how-to-live/docs/Continuous learning/index.md

 Research the internet to find the best resources to learn what you want to learn.

+When you want to master something, you have to learn about it and practice it little by little.

+By learning, you are investing in yourself.
+That is the safest and most prosperous investment.

 Keep a list of all the things you want to learn.
 Review it from time to time and once you learn something head to the next thing.

 If you want to learn something that other people think is useless or not worth it, listen to their arguments.
 However, if you want to learn it just do it, you don't need their approval.